raganwald/raganwald.github.com/_posts/2013-07-27-Ive-always-been-mad.md

 In the third example, `i` (and `str`) are declared outside of both `table` and `row`, and thus again they all end up being the same variable with no shadowing.

-Now, CoffeeScript *could* scan an entire function before deciding what variables belong where, but it doesn't.[^hoist] That simplifies things, because you don't have to worry about a variable being declared later that affects your code.
+Now, CoffeeScript *could* scan an entire function before deciding what variables belong where, but it doesn't.
+That simplifies things, because you don't have to worry about a variable being declared later that affects your code.
 Everything you need to understand is in the same file and above your code.

 [^hoist]: Scanning all of the code first is called "hoisting," in part because some declarations nested in blocks are "hoisted" up to the level of the function, and all declarations are "hoisted" to the top of the function.
 This is a source of confusion for some programmers, but it isn't germane to this essay.